afterwind-io/preprocessor-loader/README.md

 ### Basics

-`Conditional Compilation` relys on a series of specified directives to decide code emitting strategy.
+`Conditional Compilation` relies on a series of specified directives to decide code emitting strategy.
 The directive must be wrapped in a comment, followed with "`#!`".

 Demo in `Javascript`: